radiantlogic-v8/documentation-new/home-pages/index.md

   > Learn how to install CFS Master and create your first CFS tenant.

   > [Configuration](cfs/02-configuration)
-  >Learn how to identity providers, applications, and smart links.
+  >Learn how to configure identity providers, applications, and smart links.

   > [Deployment](cfs/04-deployment)
   > Learn the best practices approaches for deploying CFS.